ebeem/inkscape-elegant/README.md

 #generate white icons to the directory "scalable-white"
 python change_colors.py white scalable scalable-white
 ```
-in this case you will copy `scalable-white/actions` into your icon theme scalable directory
+in this case you will copy `scalable-white/actions` into your icon theme scalable directory <br>
-usually, this should work since most icon theme inherit from `hicolor` (take backup of `hicolor` first)
+usually, this should work since most icon theme inherit from `hicolor` (take backup of `hicolor` first) <br>
 `sudo cp -dr scalable-white/. /usr/share/icons/hicolor/scalable`

-if you use Adwaita icons
+if you use Adwaita icons <br>
 `sudo cp -dr scalable-white/. /usr/share/icons/Adwaita/scalable`

 =================================

-yes, you can directly genereate to your theme and get it done in one step instead of two
+yes, you can directly genereate to your icon-theme and get it done in one step instead of two<br>
-`sudo python change_colors.py white scalable /usr/share/icons/Adwaita/scalable`
+`sudo python change_colors.py white scalable /usr/share/icons/Adwaita/scalable`<br>
-however, it's not recommended
+however, it's not recommended<br>
 `